Second Battle of Krithia: Terrain

 While Cape Helles is more forgiving than the wild terrain at Anzac Cove, the battlefield still presented difficulties to the attacking force.
 The ground looked flat but was riven by four large gullies, or deres, running from Achi Baba towards the Cape.
 On the west was Gully Ravine which was separated from the Aegean shore by Gully Spur.
-Moving east was Fir Tree Spur then Krithia Valley (also known as Krithia Nullah or Kirte Dere) then Krithia Spur then Kanli Dere then Kereves Spur then Kereves Dere which flows into the Dardanelles at Morto Bay.
-Krithia Spur was bare and exposed so was not favoured for attacks.
-Gully Spur and Fir Tree Spur offered some cover and so the majority of the British advances were made on these spurs and in the shelter of the gullies.
+Moving east was Fir Tree Spur, then Krithia Valley (also known as Krithia Nullah or Kirte Dere), then Krithia Spur, then Kanli Dere, then Kereves Spur, then Kereves Dere, which flows into the Dardanelles at Morto Bay.
+Krithia Spur was bare and exposed, so it was not favoured for attacks.
+Gully Spur and Fir Tree Spur offered some cover, and so the majority of the British advances were made on these spurs and in the shelter of the gullies.

 Plan

 Like the first battle, the plan was for a general advance on a broad front across the peninsula.
 The attack was divided into three phases.
 The first phase involved a general advance of one mile across the entire front which would place the French, on the right of the line, astride Kereves Spur where they were to dig in.
-In the second phase, the British in the centre and on the left would pivot on the French position and sweep up Fir Tree Spur and Gully Spur then capture Krithia village.
+In the second phase, the British in the centre and on the left would pivot on the French position and sweep up Fir Tree Spur and Gully Spur, then capture Krithia village.
 The third phase would be the capture of Achi Baba.

 In the end, after three days of fighting, the Allies would abandon the battle without even completing the first phase.
 In fact, the greatest advance achieved was a mere 600 yd.
 The plan was made despite the fact that the British had no clear idea where the Ottoman fortifications were.
 There was as yet no continuous system of trenches and aerial reconnaissance had failed to locate the defences.
 Consequently, the preliminary bombardments that were made before each advance were utterly ineffectual.
 Hunter-Weston also insisted that the attacks be made in broad daylight, fearing that an attack under the cover of darkness would become confused.
 Having failed with this approach once during the first battle did not deter Hunter-Weston, and as the second battle progressed he would remain undeterred.